 Home | Tool Kit | Library | Sponsor | Help Us | Contact Us

-Services & Resources on this site reflect the best practices in the field of Traumatic Brain Injury
+reflect the best practices in the field of

 get all you need & more: experience higher standards in brain trauma services -- 206-621-8558

-Copyright © 1998 Head Injury Hotline
+Copyright © 1998 Brain Injury Resource Center

 FROM THE ASHES

-"A head injury survivor's guidebook"
+Our head injury survivor's guidebook

 ISBN: 0-9636594-0-5